-- SWEIC Parental Engagement Event: sharing good practice Wakelet collection from the South West Regional Improvement Collaborative including links relating to the events. - Engaging fathers in family learning (session 1) - Engaging fathers in family learning (session 2) - Successful approaches to learning outdoors (education.gov.scot) report highlights six connected components of practice that create conditions for learners to experience high quality outdoor learning. - Best Start Bright Futures, Tackling Child Poverty Delivery Plan 2022-2026 Best Start, Bright Futures sets out the delivery plan of Scotland's national mission to tackle child poverty.
-It is a plan for all of Scotland, recognising the contribution all parts of society must make to deliver the change needed for children and families. - Adult-Learning-Strategy for Scotland 2022-2027 This strategy aims to create the conditions for connected adult learning opportunities that link Scotland's communities, local authorities, third sector organisations, colleges and universities around an offer of learning for adults, particularly those furthest from inclusion and experiencing disadvantage.
+- SWEIC Parental Engagement Event: sharing good practice Wakelet collection from the South West Regional Improvement Collaborative including links relating to the events. - Engaging fathers in family learning (session 1) - Engaging fathers in family learning (session 2) - New resources created by staff from the Inclusion and IGBE teams from Education Scotland, in partnership with Scottish Women's Aid, have been published to help education staff understand the role they can play in tackling domestic abuse.
+The resources outline the nature of domestic abuse, the indicators and impact on children and young people, and how to respond to potential cases of domestic abuse. - Successful approaches to learning outdoors (education.gov.scot) report highlights six connected components of practice that create conditions for learners to experience high quality outdoor learning. - Best Start Bright Futures.
+Tackling Child Poverty Delivery Plan 2022-2026 Best Start, Bright Futures sets out the delivery plan of Scotland's national mission to tackle child poverty.
+It is a plan for all of Scotland, recognising the contribution all parts of society must make to deliver the change needed for children and families. - Adult-Learning-Strategy for Scotland 2022-2027 - This strategy aims to create the conditions for connected adult learning opportunities that link Scotland's communities, local authorities, third sector organisations, colleges and universities around an offer of learning for adults, particularly those furthest from inclusion and experiencing disadvantage.